Extension of Post Completion Optional Practical Training (OPT) and F-1 Status for Eligible Students under the H-1B Cap-Gap Regulations

 Denied H-1B Petitions

-If USCIS denies, rejects, or revokes an H-1B petition filed on behalf of an F-1 student covered by the automatic cap-gap extension of status, the student will have the standard 60-day grace period (from the date of the notification of the denial, rejection, or revocation of the petition) before he or she is required to depart the United States.
+If an H-1B petition filed for an F-1 student with a cap-gap extension is denied, rejected, revoked, or withdrawn, the student will have the standard 60-day grace period (from the date of the notification of the denial, rejection, revocation, or withdrawal of the petition) to depart the United States.

-For denied cases the 60-day grace period does not apply to an F-1 student whose accompanying change of status request is denied due to the discovery of a status violation, misrepresentation, or fraud.
-The student in this situation is not eligible for the automatic cap-gap extension of status or the 60-day grace period.
-Similarly, the 60-day grace period and automatic cap-gap extension of status would not apply to the case of a student whose petition was revoked based on a finding of a status violation, fraud or misrepresentation discovered following approval.
-In both of these instances, the student would be required to leave the United States immediately.
+The 60-day grace period does not apply to an F-1 student whose accompanying change of status request is denied due to a status violation, misrepresentation, or fraud.
+In such cases, the F-1 student is ineligible for cap-gap extension of status and the 60-day grace period.
+Similarly, the 60-day grace period and cap-gap extension of status does not apply to an F-1 student whose petition was revoked based on a finding of a status violation, fraud or misrepresentation discovered following approval.
+In both of these instances, students are required to immediately leave the United States.

 Travel during Cap-Gap Extension Period

 An F-1 student may generally travel abroad and seek readmission to the United States in F-1 status during a cap-gap period if:

 - The student’s H-1B petition and request for change of status has been approved;

 - The student seeks readmission before their H-1B employment begins (normally at the beginning of the fiscal year on Oct.
 1); and